MicrosoftDocs/WSL/WSL/disk-space.md

 - **NAME**: The name assigned to the device will be sd[a-z], referring to the SCSI Disk with a letter designation for each disk being used. `sda` is always the system distribution.
 - **MAJ:MIN**: Represents numbers used by the Linux kernel to internally identify the devices with the first number representing the device type (8 is used for Small Computer System Interface/SCSI disks, an alternative to USB).
 - **RM**: Let's us know if the device is removable (1) or not (0).
-- **SIZE**: lets us know how much space the device is using.
+- **SIZE**: Total size of the volume.
 - **RO**: Let's us know if the device is read-only (1) or not (0).
 - **TYPE**: Refers to the device type (disk in this case, could also be something like lvm for a logical volume device).
 - **MOUNTPOINTS**: Refers to the current directory on the files system where the block device is located (SWAP is for preconfigured inactive memory so no mountpoint).

 ### Read-only fallback error

-If WSL encounters an error while installing (mounting) a Linux distribution, it may mount the distribution as read-only (RO = 1) as a fallback.
+If WSL encounters an error while mounting a Linux distribution, it may mount the distribution as read-only (RO = 1) as a fallback.
 If that happens, the distribution may display the following error during startup:

 ```powershell
 An error occurred mounting the distribution disk, it was mounted read-only as a fallback.